 The information is believed to be accurate at the time of compilation and is provided in good faith.
 This document may contain information contributed by third parties.
-PIML does not warrant the accuracy or completeness of any information contributed by a third party.
+PIML and PSL do not warrant the accuracy or completeness of any information contributed by a third party.
 Any views expressed in this document are opinions of the author at the time of writing and do not constitute a recommendation to act.
-Any views expressed in this document are opinions of the author at the time of writing and do not constitute a recommendation to act.
+Any views expressed in this document are opinions of the author at the time of the author at the time of writing and do not constitute a recommendation to act.
 This information, including any assumptions and conclusions is not intended to be a comprehensive statement of relevant practise or law that is often complex and can change.